geojeff/busser/README.md

 Make Waiter into an installable npm module.

-Add tests, using vows perhaps.
-Some of the new modules can be used in concert to make fixtures and testing harnesses.
+Add tests, using vows perhaps, but take a fresh look at mocha and any other testing frameworks available.
+Some of the node.js modules can be used in concert to make fixtures and testing harnesses.

 Support for Coffeescript programming of SproutCore will be explored and